damianhakert/damianhakert.github.io/source/posts/2016-11-24-how-to-keep-your-fork-up-to-date-with-its-origin.html.md

 - 3. Setup the mirror user: it's the user the new commits to the upstream project will be attributed to.

 Done!
-Once an hour, GitLab will pull the upstream for you and keep your fork up-to-date!
+Once an hour, GitLab will pull the upstream for you, and keep your fork up-to-date!

 By doing so, you only need to take care of your branching strategy before starting to work.
 All the rest GitLab does for you: